 There is a £2.00 charge for non-members at in-person indoor meetings.
 If the Zoom platform is used, a link is available on request to guests (non-members).
 Check the details for each talk and if Zoom is an option, please email webmaster 'at'Cambridgebirdclub.org.uk .

 There is a break for coffee, tea and biscuits with ample time to talk to friends and colleagues.
-A raffle is held with several prizes, many kindly donated by members.
+A raffle is held with several prizes.
+Contributions by members are welcomed.

-Field trips are organised by Erica Towner - The Club has four field trips planned for this Summer.
+Field trips are organised by Erica Towner - The Club organises several field trips for members in the summer months.
 Contact / booking via Erica Towner: fieldtrips@cambridgebirdclub.org.uk when the trips have been announced.

 January 16th.
 Zoom Stanislas Wroza.
 Identifying migratory birds by sound.
 Stanislas is a leading researcher in bioacoustics and is author of the recently published Identifying migratory birds by sound. https://www.bloomsbury.com/uk/identifying-migratory-birds-by-sound-inbritain-and-europe-9781399410076/